Is Silent eHMI Enough? A Passenger-Centric Study on Effective eHMI for Autonomous Personal Mobility Vehicles in the Field: MEASUREMENT

-To find the relationship between the participants' choice of the favorite eHMI and their personality inventory, the Japanese version~\cite{AtsushiOshio2012} of the \textit{Ten Item Personality Inventory} (TIPI)~\cite{gosling2003very} was used.
-As shown in Table~\ref{tab:TIPI}, these ten items were rated by the participants using a 7-point scale, \ie 1=``Disagree strongly'', 2=``Disagree moderately'', 3=``Disagree a little'', 4=``Neither agree nor disagree'', 5=``Agree a little'', 6=``Agree moderately'', 7=``Agree strongly''.
+To find the relationship between the participants' choice of the favorite eHMI and their personality inventory, the Japanese version~\citep{AtsushiOshio2012} of the \textit{Ten Item Personality Inventory} (TIPI)~\citep{gosling2003very} was used.
+As shown in Table~\ref{tab:TIPI}, these ten items were rated by the participants using a 7-point scale.

-According to \cite{AtsushiOshio2012}, five personality domains were calculated by aggregating the rating of the corresponding positive item and the residual of the negative item, as following:
+As outlined by \cite{AtsushiOshio2012}, the Big 5 personality domains were derived from the scores of TIPI items by aggregating the rating of the corresponding positive item and the residual of the negative item, as following:

-Hence, the resulting rating for each personality domain is represented by a discrete value between 0 to 14.
+Hence, the resulting rating for each personality domain is represented by a discrete value between 1 to 14.

-We analyzed the preference of the three eHMIs in relation to the participants' personality domains.
-Specifically, the participants were divided into three groups based on their responses to the final question ``Which eHMI is your favorite?''
-The mean of the five personality domains were compared across the participants in each group.